davidchesnut/davidchesnutRepo0201234535/davidchesnutDocset0201234535/add-license-checks-to-office-and-sharepoint-add-ins.md

 For more information, see  [Add-in license tokens and anonymous access for Office Add-ins](license-your-office-and-sharepoint-add-ins.md#bk_anonymous) in [License your Office and SharePoint Add-ins](license-your-office-and-sharepoint-add-ins.md).

-> [!Important]
+> [!IMPORTANT]
 > Do not to parse or otherwise manipulate the add-in license token string before passing it to the Office Store verification web service for verification.
 While the add-in license token is structured as an XML fragment, for purposes of validation the Office Store verification web service treats the token as a literal string.
 The Office Store verification web service compares the contents of the <t> element to the value of the <d> element, which is an encrypted signature derived from the literal string contained in the <t> element.
 Any reformatting of the license token, such as adding white space, tabs, or line breaks, will change the literal value of the <t> element and therefore cause the license verification check to fail.
 > Also, do not store the license token using a service or application that adds a byte order mark (BOM) to the license token string.
 Including this character in the license token passed to the verification service will cause the license check to fail.
 If you do use an application that adds a BOM to the token, you must remove this character before passing the license token to the verification service.

 When the add-in needs to perform a license check, pass the license token to the Office Store license verification web service for validation.
 The verification service is located at the following URL: